keysmusician/holberton-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 * [Author](#author)

 ## About
 The purpose of this project was to gain experience debugging a **web server**.
+My task was to find out what’s keeping a Ubuntu container’s Nginx installation from listening on port 80.

 ## Files
 * `0-nginx_likes_port_80`